swifty94/phobos/README.md

-The Phobos telegramm bot is completely Bash-written one.
+The Phobos telegram bot is completely a Bash-written one.
 --------------------------------------------------------

 Once it is installed you will be able to receive the notification regarding the server performance at the chosen time frame.
 Regular updates will be regarding the following points:
 - currently logged users
-- number of established connections to the server and to the the database
+- number of established connections to the server and to the database
 - RAM usage
 - Occupied disc space
-- CPU usage and top 10 processes which are consuing the CPU
+- CPU usage and top 10 processes which are consuming the CPU

 Alert updates in case:
 - Apache / MySQL / VSFTPD services are down
-- CPU usage are more then 75% on the server
+- The CPU usage is more than 75% on the server

 Pre-requirements
 -----------------
-- Register your Telegramm bot here https://telegram.me/botfather More details can be checked here - https://core.telegram.org/bots#6-botfather
+- Register your Telegram bot here https://telegram.me/botfather More details can be checked here - https://core.telegram.org/bots#6-botfather

 - Obtain your token as described in the link above + your API URL to getUpdates method which looks like: